chuv13/vinnymarquez/_posts/2012-07-03-custom-silverlight-controls-stylishbutton.md

 layout: post
 permalink: /blog/2012/07/03/custom-silverlight-controls-stylishbutton/
 category: blog
-#categories:
-#  - Personal
-tags:
-  - code
-  - csharp
-  - dotnet
-  - silverlight
-  - silverlight con Trolls
+tags: code csharp dotnet silverlight customcontrols
 ---
 Ah the stylish button.
 As [stated in my post yesterday][1], this will serve as a primer on how I do styling in Silverlight.